openwall/john-packages/readme.md

 By accessing the build logs for each release on GitHub releases you can view the hashes of all relevant files.

+You can also go to <https://github.com/openwall/john-packages/attestations> for a list of our named artifacts along with their digest.

 <p align="right">(<a href="#header">back to top</a>)</p>

 ## ⚠ Security